 ARTICLE STRUCTURE Summary

 Description of problemThis section will acquaint the reader with the problem, citing field experiences where appropriate.
 Readability is of utmost importance.
 Detailed literature reviews may not be appropriate for this section.
-A more extensive citation of references should be included in the Results and Discussion or References and Notes section.
+A more extensive citation of references should be included in the Results and Discussion or References section.
 This section should end with a statement of the objective(s) of the study.

 Materials and methodsAll sources of products, equipment, and chemicals used in the experiments must be specified parenthetically at first mention in text, tables, and figures [i.e., (model 123, ABC Corp., Provo, UT)].
 Model and catalog numbers should be included.
 Information shall include the full corporate name (including division, branch, or other subordinate part of the corporation, if applicable), city, and state (country if outside the United States), or Web address.
 Street addresses need not be given unless the reader would not be able to determine the full address for mailing purposes easily by consulting standard references.